TasneemHegazy/CloudPressHub-Deploy/README.md

 - **CI/CD Automation:** GitHub Actions is my CI/CD automation tool of choice, ensuring seamless and efficient deployment and making life easier.

+- **Trunk-Based Development:** I practice trunk-based development, making frequent small code updates directly to the master repository (the "trunk").
+This approach encourages continuous integration, simplifies collaboration, and eliminates the need for separate environment branches.

 ## Features 🌟

 - **Enhanced Security:** I follow industry best practices to ensure the highest level of security for your WordPress website, like strong passwords and limited user access.